traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 # [fit] to be *around people* in order to
 # [fit] *not* DRAW ATTENTION

-^It's terrifying & counterinituitive but
+^ It's terrifying & counterinituitive but
+^ EXPLAIN THIS SLIDE BETTER

 ---